Ángeles de Puebla: History

-The team was founded in the years 1984 – 85 after the purchase of the Club de Fútbol Oaxtepec franchise.
+The team was founded in the years 1984 – 85 after the purchase and relocation of the Club de Fútbol Oaxtepec franchise.
 This team did not have any success, but it was always provided with the support of the people.
-It was a hardened team that strained to a great extent in its stay in the Mexican Primera División.
-After the 1989–90 season, the franchise was sold and transferred to Torreón and was made into Santos.
+It was a hardened team that strained to a great extent in its stay in the Primera División de México.
+After the 1989–90 season, the franchise was sold and transferred to Torreón, Coahuila and was renamed Club Santos Laguna.

-The first league game for Angeles de Puebla was played on August 20, 1984 against Atlas at home.
+The first league game for Ángeles de Puebla was played on August 20, 1984 against Atlas at home.
 Forward Jorge Marinero scored the first goal for the new team in the tournament, and obtained their first victory that day.
-In their first season in the first division they ended up in second place.
+In their first season in the Primera Dvisión they ended up in second place.
 This team was nicknamed the "millionaires" by the press.